TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 22/Ezekiel 22.30.md

 ---

-And I sought for a man among them, that should build up the wall, and stand in the gap before me for the land, that I should not destroy it; but I found none.
+I sought for a man among them, who should build up the wall, and stand in the gap before me for the land, that I should not destroy it; but I found none.